South Core, Toronto

 South Core is a neighbourhood located in downtown Toronto, Ontario, Canada.
 The South Core occupies the eastern portions of the Railway Lands.
 The remodeling and restoration of Union Station and the construction of a new wave of business and condominium towers is central to this area's forecast growth.

-"Forecasters expect the downtown population to grow 80 per cent to 130,000 by 2031.
-With the financial district just to the north and the new high-rise South Core on the other side, Union is right at the centre."
+Forecasters expect the downtown population to grow 80 per cent to 130,000 by 2031.
+With the financial district just to the north and the new high-rise South Core on the other side, Union is right at the centre.

-The area has grown rapidly in the last several years.
-Toronto's Gardiner Expressway is currently being rebuilt to provide a new one-acre park in the area.
-Two ramps to the expressway at York and Bay streets are being removed to make room for the park.
+Love Park is a new two-acres park in the area formerly site of York-Bay ramps that were removed to make room for the park.

 History

 The South Core was once part Toronto Harbour and now lies on land fill done from the 1850s to 1920s to accommodate railway lines.
 From the mid-1950s to the mid-1960s, the Gardiner Expressway was erected, cutting off much of the city from the Toronto waterfront as rings of highways were built around many North American cities as was the trend at the time.

 In previous decades, much of the land was unusable due to its designation as rail lands.
 Today, that stigma is gone as multiple business and condominium towers have risen and more continue to be built.
 The name South Core derives from south of the downtown (or financial) core of the city.